 Mortgage rates are relatively low.
 This makes refinancing an older mortgage tempting.
 Cash-out refinancing replaces your old mortgage with a larger one (ideally with lower interest rates) and gives you the difference in cash.
 But there are downsides to this option: high closing costs and higher interest rates than standard refinancing.

 If you’re planning to make smaller improvements (costing less than $15,000), you can use a credit card instead of taking out a home loan.
 However, credit cards carry high interest rates, and you could spend more money paying it off than the project is worth.
 To avoid this, use credit cards for projects you can quickly pay off.

 You should only finance your renovation with credit if your credit is good, your remodeling project is small, and your expenses are payable within a year and a half.
 If your home improvement project qualifies for these criteria, consider signing up for a new credit card with a 0% introductory offer.
 This allows you to finance your project interest-free within an allotted time.

-But be wary because once the promotional period ends, your interest rates will skyrocket.
+However, be careful.
+Once the promotional period ends, your interest rates will skyrocket.
 Also, many contractors don’t accept credit cards, so a loan that allows you to access cash may be preferable.
 Check out SuperMoney’s recommended list of credit cards here.

 Home equity loans (HEL) and home equity lines of credit (HELOC)

 You can use the equity in your home to secure both HELs and HELOCs.
-Your home equity means they have lower interest rates than personal loans or credit cards — often under 5%.
+Your home equity secures the loan, which reduces the risk for lenders.
+Therefore, they have lower interest rates than personal loans or credit cards — often under 5%.
 Their payback terms are usually long, so they’re well-suited for larger or more frequent projects with budgets over $50,000.